-Effective immediately, the Office will no longer set a time limit to respond to correspondence issued by the Office identifying deficiencies in requests to register the transfer of a registered trademark or to recognize the transfer of an application for registration of a trademark.
+The Office does not set a time limit to respond to correspondence issued by the Office identifying deficiencies in requests to record the transfer of an application for the registration of a trademark or to register the transfer of a registered trademark.

-The Office will continue to issue correspondence identifying deficiencies to be remedied in order for the Registrar to register or to recognize the transfer when:
+The Office will issue correspondence identifying deficiencies to be remedied if:

-- The prescribed fee (see Tariff of Fees – Item 6) relating to a request to recognize the transfer of one or more trademarks has not been paid or is incomplete, or
+- the prescribed fee (Item 8 or Item 12 of the Schedule) has not been paid or is incomplete, or

-However, the only consequence of failing to respond to such correspondence will be that the transfer in question will not be registered or recognized.
-The transfer will be registered or recognized only once all the deficiencies have been remedied.
-Until such time as all the identified deficiencies have been remedied, correspondence relating to the prosecution of an application for the registration of a trademark shall continue to be with the applicant.
+However, the only consequence of failing to respond to such correspondence will be that the transfer in question will not be recorded or registered.
+The transfer will be recorded or registered only after all the deficiencies have been remedied.

 - Date modified: